 Adobe Experience Platform built an orchestration service to meet our user and customer requirements.
-It is architected based on guiding principles to leverage an off-the-shelf, open-source orchestration engine that is abstracted to other services through an API and extendible to any application through a pluggable framework.
+It is architected based on guiding principles to leverage an off-the-shelf, open-source orchestration engine that is abstracted to other services through an API and extendable to any application through a pluggable framework.
 Adobe Experience Platform orchestration service leverages Apache Airflow execution engine for scheduling and executing various workflows.
 Apache Airflow is highly extensible and with support of K8s Executor it can scale to meet our requirements.
 It has a very rich Airflow Web UI to provide various workflow-related insights.
 Airflow’s active community that addresses issues and different feature requests also made it additionally attractive for us.

 What are the results?

 Adobe Experience Platform is using Apache Airflow’s plugin interface to write custom operators to meet our use cases.
 With K8s Executor, we could scale it to run 1000(s) of concurrent workflows.
 Adobe and Adobe Experience Platform teams can focus on business use cases because all scheduling, dependency management, and retrying logic is offloaded to Apache Airflow.